Ante Establishment

 “I read him completely wrong,” I reflected.
 “I know it was in the heat of battle but still, I should have known better.”

-“Hey, you read her right which was more important so cut yourself some slack.
+“Hey, you read her right which was more important.
 That’s a survival skill we’re needing more and more these days.”

 After making our purchases the three of us said our goodbyes in the car park.